sateeshfrnd/Statistics/Probability/Normal Distribution.md

     - About 68% of the data falls within one standard deviation (σ) of the mean (μ).
     - About 95% falls within two standard deviations (2σ) of the mean.
     - About 99.7% falls within three standard deviations (3σ) of the mean.

+    And it provides a visual and intuitive understanding of how data is distributed around the mean in a normal distribution.

 Due to its mathematical properties and its ability to model many natural phenomena.
 It is often used in *statistical inference like identify outlier, hypothesis testing, and modeling real-world data*.